SrujanSwamy/Bi-Histogram_equalization/README.md

 - OpenMP acceleration and runtime thread control
 - Unified image/video/webcam processing in Python
 - Benchmark and visualization utilities
+- FastAPI dashboard backend with SSE streaming and browser frontend

 The current codebase is aligned to the paper-oriented pipeline used in your final version, including dynamic `mu` from guided-filter output and `kappa` control from CLI.